ntmscope/ntmscope-mac/README.md

 # NTMscope-MAC
 This repository comprizes essential scripts and code that have been used in the bioinformatical analyses of the whole genome sequencing project **NTMscope-MAC**.
-Single bioinformatical tools that have been used, are summarized in the index.md file.
+Single bioinformatical are summarized below.
 Sequencing data can be accessed in the European Nucleotide Archive under project number **PRJEB70863**.
 \
 \
 An additional interactive visualisation of our dataset can be accessed via https://microreact.org/project/wUatE2dwuoHnCH7G4petvb-ntmscope-mac.